Off to watch the Eclispe :)

 The Open University

-Favourite thing to do in science I love the feeling you get when your work has gone well and you have collected new data.
+Favourite thing to do in my job I love the feeling you get when your work has gone well and you have collected new data.
 Stuff that no one else has ever seen before and it’s your chance to tell people about it.

 I study the rocks that have crashed to earth from space to hunt for water.